Tharsis: Extant

+North and south

 Tharsis is divided into two broad rises: a northern and a larger southern rise.
 The northern rise partially overlies sparsely cratered, lowland plains north of the dichotomy boundary.
 This region is dominated by Alba Mons and its extensive volcanic flows.
 Alba Mons is a vast, low-lying volcanic construct that is unique to Mars.
 Alba Mons is so large and topographically distinct that it can almost be treated as an entire volcanic province unto itself.
 The oldest part of the northern rise consists of a broad topographic ridge that corresponds to the highly fractured terrain of Ceraunius Fossae.
 The ridge is oriented north–south and forms part of the Noachian-aged basement on which Alba Mons sits.
 Also located in the northern rise are lava flows of the Ceraunius Fossae Formation, which are somewhat older than the Amazonian-aged flows that make up much of the central Tharsis region to the south.

 MOLA topography of the Thaumasia Plateau (Syria-Thaumasia block) and southern Tharsis.
 The volcano shown at the left is Arsia Mons.
 Valles Marineris extends across the northern edge.
 The areas in brown have the highest elevations on the Tharsis Plateau and may be considered the "summit region" of the Tharsis bulge.

+Plana

 The larger southern portion of Tharsis (pictured right) lies on old cratered highland terrain.
 Its western boundary is roughly defined by the high lava plains of Daedalia Planum, which slope gently to the southwest into the Memnonia and Terra Sirenum regions.
 To the east, the southern Tharsis bulge consists of the Thaumasia Plateau, an extensive stretch of volcanic plains about 3,000 km wide.
 The Thaumasia Plateau is bounded to the west by a highly elevated zone of fractures (Claritas Fossae) and mountains (the Thaumasia Highlands) that curves south then east to northeast in a wide arc that has been compared to the shape of a scorpion's tail.
 The plateau province is bounded to the north by Noctis Labyrinthus and the western three-quarters of Valles Marineris.
 It is bounded to the east by a north–south oriented ridge called the Coprates rise.
 These boundaries enclose a broad high plateau and shallow interior basin that include Syria, Sinai, and Solis Plana (see list of plains on Mars).
 The highest plateau elevations on the Tharsis bulge occur in northern Syria Planum, western Noctis Labyrinthus, and the plains east of Arsia Mons.